isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

        }
    }

-The ``reservation-del`` returns a result of 0 when the host deletion was successful, or 1 if it failed.
+``reservation-del`` returns a result of 0 when the host deletion was successful, or 1 if it failed.
 Descriptive text is provided in the event of an error.
 Here are some examples of possible results: